Audrey is a cook who loves creating new flavors by tweaking recipes to include healthier ingredients.

 Step 3: Prep Your Corn

 Select fresh corn in the husk.
 The freshest corn on the cob is always the corn that's tastiest!
 Fresh corn silks are still pretty intact on the top and not super limp.
 Shuck all the corn and rinse thoroughly.
-For a great idea on how to get all those silks off, see the video below.

 Step 4: Put Corn in the Cooler